 You should ensure that you receive and keep the paperwork for all completed electrical installation work and periodic inspection and testing.
+A copy should be provided to your tenants.
 All certificates and reports should include schedules of inspections and test results.